José Ruben: Stage performances: 1925-1928

 Ruben went through a ten-month hiatus of performing from December 1924 thru September 1925.
 He broke the dry spell in late September 1925, taking over the lead in the touring company for The Firebrand when Joseph Schildkraut fell ill.
 Ruben finished up the tour by November when he started rehearsals for the Theatre Guild production of Merchants of Glory.
 This opened at the Guild Theatre on December 14, 1925.
 A cynical satire on war profiteers and sham patriots by Marcel Pagnol and Paul Nivoix, its humor didn't translate well from the original French.

 His first radio appearance, a ten-minute interview, occurred on January 4, 1926, over WGBS in New York City.
 That spring Ruben reprised his portrayal of Oswald Alving in Ghosts, a production of the Actors' Theatre that co-starred Lucile Watson.
 No sooner had its run finished then he appeared with his wife and sister-in-law in The Two Orphans, a revival of an old melodrama.

 In March 1927 Ruben played the lead in Closed Doors, a drama by Mercedes de Acosta.
 Meant to be a tryout for Broadway, it was shut down by the producer after just a few performances and deferred to later in the season.
 Suddenly unemployed, the two stars Ruben and Florence Eldridge took to vaudeville with a one-act playlet by Ruben called The Crest of the Wave.

 Ruben appeared briefly in a successful gangster melodrama called Speakeasy in late summer 1927, but then had to return to Closed Doors, now renamed Jacob Slovak, when it resumed production in October 1927.
 Ruben's last major performance as a lead actor was for The Red Robe, a musical version of Under the Red Robe by Stanley J. Weyman, which opened on Broadway during late December 1928.

 Directing: 1929-1943

 This period of Ruben's career marked the transition away from acting to directing.
 From 1929 on his principal occupation would be stage directing, though he did still take on occasional supporting roles.
+He directed Robert Wilder's Sweet Chariot in 1930.

 This period also saw the production of Alice Takat, adapted by Ruben from a Hungarian story by Dezső Szomory, which opened on Broadway on February 10, 1936.
 Though Ruben had written one-act playlets for vaudeville before, this was his only attempt to handle a larger work.
 Produced by Ed Wynn, it starred Mady Christians and Russell Hardie.
 It was a flop, withdrawn after only eight performances, and Ruben settled back to directing.